amiryeg1/nodejs-lessons/README.md

 click [here](https://github.com/amiryeg1/nodejs-lessons/blob/master/L5-express-framework/README.md) to read more

 ## User Authentication
-this example app authenticate user to the server (without database) .
+this example app shows how to authenticate user to the server (without database) .

 click [here](https://github.com/amiryeg1/nodejs-lessons/blob/master/L6-user-authentication/README.md) to read more

+## Mongodb Database
+in this section we will implement mongodb database to our app from lesson six . click [here](https://github.com/amiryeg1/nodejs-lessons/tree/master/L7-mongodb-database/README.md) to read more